zezhang/MPI_Caffe/README.md

 		Add functions for updating the nerual network.

 /src/caffe/layers/conv_layer.cpp:
-		Change the forward & backward computation by applying MPI functions.
+		Change the forward & backward functions by applying MPI functions.

 /include/caffe/vision_layers.hpp:
-		Change the data structure for using MPI funcion.
+		Change the data structure.

 #There are also lots of minor changes in other files